bag1s3k/AutoBaka/README.md

 (.venv) PS C:\local\work\autobaka>
 ```

----

 ## Features

-- [x] Your average grades
+- Your average grades
-- [x] Absence calculator
-- [x] Impleneted AI chatbot

----

 ## Contributing

 Contributions are welcome!
 Open an issue, fork the repository, make improvements, and create a pull request.

----

 ## Known Issues

-- [ ] while running only a main script it shows `DevTools listening on ws://127.0.0.1:xxxxx/devtools/browser/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, and there is 1 dot before this message, I wanna delete it
+- while running only a main script it shows `DevTools listening on ws://127.0.0.1:xxxxx/devtools/browser/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, and there is 1 dot before this message, I wanna delete it
-- [ ] there are for sure a lot of improvements and issues in the repository, but I'm still adding new features, I'm not interested in finding bugs and improvements
+- there are for sure a lot of improvements and issues in the repository, but I'm still adding new features, I'm not interested in finding bugs and improvements

-- [ ] it's first version of ReadMe, not complete, not updated
----
+## Planned

+- UI
+- CLI
+- mobile version?
+- absence planner

 ## FAQ

----

 ## License